Alek050/markerless_mocap_validation_for_team_sports/README.md

 ## Acknowledgments

-We would like to thank [Tamar](https://github.com/TFoppen) and [Dave](https://github.com/DaveHanegraaf) for their help in collecting the data for this project.
-Furthermore, we would like to thank [Felix](https://github.com/felixchenier) for creating and open sourcing the [kinteticstoolkit](https://github.com/kineticstoolkit/kineticstoolkit) which was used to processin the data.
+We would like to thank [Tamar](...) and [Dave](...) for their help in collecting the data for this project.
+Furthermore, we would like to thank [Felix](https://github.com/felixchenier) for creating and open sourcing the [kineticstoolkit](https://github.com/kineticstoolkit/kineticstoolkit) which was used to processin the data.

 ## Contact

-If you have any questions regarding the paper, data, and/or the code, please reach out to the correspoding author of the paper: (g.a.oonk@umcg.nl)
+If you have any questions regarding the paper, data, and/or the code, please reach out to the correspoding author of the paper: ...